By Kenny Munck,

-Kenny Munck is the CEO and founder of Eurekos, a European-based company that produces a highly popular learning management system and helps its clients create learning with impact by speeding up the creation and delivery of learning content.
+Kenny Munck is the former CEO and founder of Eurekos, a European-based company that produces a highly popular learning management system and helps its clients create learning with impact by speeding up the creation and delivery of learning content.

 The Ultimate Guide to